 It’s common for Bamboo Palm to go dormant in the wintertime and you may notice their growth slow down.
 Waterings should be spaced out more during this time.

-Bamboo Palm is native to Mexico and Central America.
+Bamboo Palm is native to Tropical and Subtropical Americas.

 Yes, you may see your Bamboo Palm bloom with the right amount of sunlight and water.

 Bamboo Palm is a clumping plant, meaning new growth will emerge from the soil around the parent plant.